Dražen Petrović: Death and legacy

 Petrović died in a traffic accident at about 5:20 p.m. on 7 June 1993.
-On the rain-drenched Autobahn 9, he was a passenger in a car that was cut off by a semi-truck at Denkendorf near Ingolstadt in the German state of Bavaria.
-According to the report of the Ingolstadt police, that afternoon a truck broke through the Autobahn median; the driver was trying to avoid a collision with a personal vehicle in his own lane and lost control of the truck, crashing through the median barrier and finally coming to a stop and blocking all three lanes of traffic going in the opposite direction.
-Seconds later, the Volkswagen Golf carrying a sleeping Petrović in the passenger seat crashed into the truck, and Petrović was ejected from the vehicle.
+On the rain-drenched Autobahn 9, he was a passenger in a Volkswagen Golf Mk3 registered "M-YE 7782" that was cut off by a semi-truck at Denkendorf near Ingolstadt in the German state of Bavaria.
+According to the report of the Ingolstadt police, that afternoon, a truck broke through the Autobahn median; the driver was trying to avoid a collision with a personal vehicle in his own lane and lost control of the truck, crashing through the median barrier and finally coming to a stop and blocking all three lanes of traffic going in the opposite direction.
+Seconds later, the Golf crashed into the truck, ejecting a sleeping Petrović from the passenger seat.

 According to the autopsy report, Petrović died of severe head injuries on impact.
-The driver, Klara Szalantzy, a Hungarian model and basketball player with whom Petrović was romantically involved, and Hilal Edebal, a female Turkish basketball player, sustained serious injuries.
-It was established that visibility on the road was very poor and neither Petrović nor Edebal wore their seatbelts.
+The driver, Klara Szalantzy, a Hungarian model and basketball player with whom Petrović was romantically involved, and Hilal Edebal, a Turkish basketball player, sustained serious injuries.
+Visibility on the road was very poor and neither Petrović nor Edebal wore their seatbelts.
 According to Edebal, who incurred severe memory loss as a result of the accident and would never play basketball again, Szalantzy was driving 180 kph, which was legal on the Autobahn.
 Szalantzy would return to modeling and basketball not long after.